 Take this advice seriously because it will help speed up your healing process.
 It takes a minimum of two weeks for your tears to heal, so do take things slow and stay off your feet as much as possible.
 Dr Chong has noticed that mums who opt to go through confinement heal faster than mums who are out and about, especially those who have to be with their babies when they are hospitalised for jaundice soon after birth.

 “Expect pain, bleeding, swelling, inflammation and maybe even pus,” warns Dr Chong.
 “If healing is slow, salt-water baths are useful as are anti-scar creams.
 But above all, cleanliness in that area is most important.”

 #5 Sex may have to wait

 While it’s best to wait at least one month before having intercourse, most doctors would prefer that you postpone the horizontal mambo till after the six-week checkup.
 This is to ensure that everything is healing well and your perineum area is ready for some “action”.

 By the way, even after healing seems to be well underway, your vagina may never be quite the same again.
 This is because the muscles in that area have weakened since you gave birth.
 Stress incontinence ― peeing when you cough, sneeze or jump ― is one of the more common side effects of perineal tears.

 In more severe cases, some women lack the ability to control the passing of urine, wind or faeces.
 “Bad scarring can also cause perineal pain, especially when you have intercourse,” says Dr Chong.
 “The worst-case scenario in fourth degree tears is fistulas ― when faeces or urine come through the vagina.
 This usually requires surgery.”

-Dr Christopher Ching is an obstetrician-gynaecologist who practises at Chris Chong Women & Urogynae Clinic at Gleneagles Medical Centre.
+Dr Christopher Ching is an obstetrician-gynaecologist who practises at Chris Chong Women & Urogynae Clinic.

 You may also like these reads…